-A report from 2016 found that half of America’s customers spend 10-20 minutes per week – and up to 43 days over the course of their lifetime – waiting to speak to a customer service representative.
+A report found that half of America’s customers spend 10-20 minutes per week – and up to 43 days over the course of their lifetime – waiting to speak to a customer service representative.

 While many analysts would have expected this number to decrease over the last half-decade based on technology improvements alone, customer service has only gotten worse.

 According to the Harvard Business Review, the pandemic has created 68% more call escalations, 50% more difficult calls and 34% longer hold times.
 Contact centers are struggling to hire enough agents fast enough to meet unpredictable spikes in call volumes.

 To further complicate things, a majority of customers still prefer using the phone when contacting customer service.
 And despite the rise of digital channels like chat and SMS, they can still include long wait times when trying to speak to a live agent.